currentxchange/Music-NFT-Standard/README.md

-# cXc Music NFT Schema Recommendation 🎸
+# cXc Music NFT Standard 🎸

 The cXc Music NFT Schema serves as a recommendation for any individual, collection, or application to publish a music NFT.